Somebody (TSHA, Ellie Goulding and Gregory Porter song)

-"Somebody" is a song by English DJ and record producer TSHA with vocal performances of singer-songwriter Ellie Goulding and American singer Gregory Porter, released on 14 September 2023, throughout TSHA's independent record label, Ninja Tune.
+"Somebody" is a song by the English DJ and record producer TSHA with vocal performances of singer-songwriter Ellie Goulding and American singer Gregory Porter, released on 14 September 2023, throughout TSHA's independent record label, Ninja Tune.
 It was written by Ellie Goulding, Teisha Matthews, and Matthew Phelan, and produced by TSHA and MAFRO.
 It marks the trio first collaboration, although TSHA previously remixed Goulding' single "New Love" featuring Silk City in 2021.

 Background and release

 Speaking about the origin of the collaboration, TSHA stated throughout her label Ninja Tune press release:"The idea for this collaboration was sparked by Ellie sliding into my DMs last year to reach out about a session.
 I of course jumped at the opportunity in a heartbeat – she's someone that I've admired and respected for a long time, so to have the opportunity to work together was a complete no brainer for me.
 It's been an absolute pleasure working together on 'Somebody', Ellie's a real sweetheart and I'm so pleased with how the track has come together.
 The icing on the cake is the vocals that Gregory Porter has added, which for me really elevate the track and add another dimension to the music.
 Having a living legend like Gregory featuring on my music is a huge milestone moment for me." – TSHA, talking about "Somebody" The collaboration was released on 14 September 2023.
 An official visualizer was released on the same day on TSHA official YouTube page.

 A trance remix by Trance Wax was released on 4 January 2024.